jahirul76/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Replace all NA with with mean values
+Create a new dataset, by replacing NA values from `steps` with mean (step) value at same `interval`.

 ```r